allbackoff/cashman-atm/README.md

 Response will contain the information regarding amount of each type of banknote in the newly created session.

-Similarly, you can deposit some amount by sending JSON in that format.
+Similarly, you can deposit some amount by sending JSON in that format to `/atm/deposit/`

 ## Withdraw

 To check withdrawal, first you should have a initialized session.

 Then you can send the POST request with just a number to `/atm/withdraw/`

+During both deposit and withdrawal transactions, application will use the latest session present.

 ## Libraries used